 Frontiers in Psychology write that crying serves two main functions: intra-individual functions and inter-individual functions.
 Intra-individual is the type of crying that one does for themselves as a method of soothing.
 Inter-individual is the type of crying that one does to communicate with someone else.

 For example, someone who is displaying intra-individual functions may cry over a personal emotional problem that is bothering them.
-Intra-individual crying involves tears for the person who is crying, showing them they need to slow down and take a break from what they are doing to process.
+Intra-individual crying involves tears for the person who is crying.
+It shows them they need to slow down and take a break from what they are doing to process.

 Someone displaying inter-individual functions will cry as a form of communication, whatever that may be.
-This can be misconstrued as wanting attention when this is a signal that they need help, whether that be comfort, help problem solving, to talk through something, an apology, or any other form of help.
+This can be misconstrued as wanting attention when this is a signal that they need help.
+Whether that help is comfort, help problem solving, to talk through something, an apology, or any other form of help.